phoenixnn/Amodal3Det/README.md

 1. [System requirements](#system)

 ## System requirements
-The code is tested on the following configuration:
+The code is tested on the following configurations:
 1. OS: Ubuntu 14.04
-2. Hardware: Titan X
+2. Hardware: Nvidia Titan X
-3. Software: Caffe, CUDA-7.5, Cudnn-4.0, Matlab2015a
+3. Software: Caffe, CUDA-7.5, Cudnn v4, Matlab 2015a, anaconda2

 Source Code and data are coming soon ...